Correlation between multiple scattering angle and ionization energy loss for fast electrons: Abstract

 \section{Abstract}

-A correlation between the angle of multiple scattering and the ionization energy loss for relativistic electrons in an amorphous medium is evaluated based on a solution of the transport equation.
-The correlation is found to be the strongest in the large deflection angle region, but also sizable at typical deflection angles, where it leads to a broadening of the angular distribution with the increase of the energy loss.
-The mean energy loss as a function of the deflection angle grows quadratically with the increase of the latter, but the proportionality coefficient changes when passing from the small- to the large-deflection angle region.
+A correlation between the angle of multiple scattering and the ionization energy loss for relativistic electrons in an amorphous medium is computed by solving the combined transport equation.
+The correlation is found to be the most pronounced at deflection angles larger than typical, reflecting the underlying single-scattering kinematical correlation, but is also sizable at typical deflection angles, where the width of the angular distribution increases with the increase of the energy loss.
+The mean energy loss as a function of the deflection angle is calculated.
+It grows quadratically both at small and at large angles, but the proportionality coefficient at large angles is greater than at small ones.

 \keywords{, }